Do NOT operate a motorized vehicle after any sedation or general anesthesia procedure for at least 24 hours.

 It is our desire that you have a pleasant, uncomplicated surgical experience.

-Our office telephone numbers are:
+Our office telephone number is: